ansys/pydpf-composites/doc/source/intro.rst

 Installation
 ^^^^^^^^^^^^

 PyDPF Composites supports Ansys version 2023 R1 and later.
-Make sure you have licensed copy of Ansys installed.
+Make sure you have a licensed copy of Ansys installed.

-Install the ``ansys-dpf-composites`` module with ``pip``:
+Install the ``ansys-dpf-composites`` package with ``pip``:

 .. code::

     pip install ansys-dpf-composites

-It is recommended to use a `virtual environment <https://docs.python.org/3/library/venv.html>`_, which keeps Python packages isolated from your system Python.
+You should use a `virtual environment <https://docs.python.org/3/library/venv.html>`_, because it keeps Python packages isolated from your system Python.

 Examples
 ^^^^^^^^

-Get started with some basic :doc:`examples/index` :
+The :doc:`examples/index` section provides these basic examples for getting started:

 * :ref:`sphx_glr_examples_gallery_examples_1_failure_operator_example.py`
 * :ref:`sphx_glr_examples_gallery_examples_2_sampling_point_example.py`

-In the end of each example, there is a button to download the python source code of the example.
+At the end of each example, there is a button for downloading the example's Python source code.
-The examples download their input files (results, composite definition, etc.) from a git repository.
+Clicking this button downloads input files, such as the results file and composite definition, from a Git repository.

-For larger models it can be slow to initialize a :class:`.CompositeModel`, because it automatically creates many different providers that are not needed in all the workflows.
-Consider using the :ref:`Layup information classes <layup_information_classes>` directly.
+For larger models, initializing the :class:`.CompositeModel` class can be slow because it automatically creates many different providers that are not needed in all workflows.
+Consider using the :ref:`Layup information <layup_information_classes>` classes directly.

 Start from a local Ansys Workbench project
 """"""""""""""""""""""""""""""""""""""""""

-To get started on a local Ansys Workbench project, first determine the result folder by right-clicking on the solution object in Mechanical and selecting "Open Solver Files Directory."
-Then call the :func:`.get_composite_files_from_workbench_result_folder` function with that folder.
+To get started on a local Ansys Workbench project, first determine the result folder by right-clicking the solution object in Ansys Mechanical and selecting **Open Solver Files Directory**.
+Then call the :func:`.get_composite_files_from_workbench_result_folder` method with this folder.

-The following  example shows how to setup a project from workbench, create a basic failure plot and display detailed output for a sampling point.
+This code shows how to set up a project from Workbench, create a basic failure plot, and display detailed output for a sampling point:

 .. code::